-The parties shall maintain the confidentiality of the mediation and shall not rely on, or introduce as evidence in any arbitral, judicial or other proceeding the following, unless agreed to by the parties or required by applicable law:
+The parties shall maintain the confidentiality of the mediation and shall not rely on, or introduce as evidence in any arbitral, judicial, or other proceeding:

-- (i) Views expressed or suggestions made by a party or other participant with respect to a possible settlement of the dispute, - (ii) Admissions made by a party or other participant in the course of the mediation proceedings, - (iii) Proposals made or views expressed by the mediator or - (iv) The fact that a party had or had not indicated willingness to accept a proposal for settlement made by the mediator.
+- (a) views expressed or suggestions made by another party with respect to a possible settlement of the dispute; - (b) admissions made by another party in the course of the mediation proceedings; - (c) proposals made or views expressed by the mediator; or - (d) the fact that another party had or had not indicated willingness to accept a proposal for settlement made by the mediator.

-M-11.
+M-13.
 No Stenographic Record